-Radware Alteon and F5 Silverline Managed Services compete in the application delivery and protection category.
-Radware Alteon appears to have the upper hand in terms of features and affordability, while F5 Silverline excels in security capabilities and support.
+Radware Alteon and F5 Silverline Managed Services compete in application delivery and security.
+Radware Alteon appears to have the upper hand due to its competitive pricing and robust load balancing capabilities.

 Their support team is responsive, and they deliver timely updates, addressing any glitches promptly.